pkgcore/pkgcheck/README.rst

 Configuration
 =============

-No configuration is required, but some configuration makes ``pcheck`` easier to use.
+No configuration is required, but some configuration makes ``pkgcheck`` easier to use.

 Suites